Lunda people: History

-The Lunda were nomadics until the 17th.
 The people of the Lunda Kingdom believed in Nzambi or Nzamb Katang as a Supreme Creator of the world who created everything of existence on earth.
 Their religion did not address Nzambi directly, but through the spirits of their ancestors.
-Until the 17th century, apparently, they used to practise cannibalism.
 Their kings had twenty to thirty wives.
 The Lunda captured adolescents from the peoples they defeated.
 These teenagers were turned into slaves and wore an iron necklace to symbolise their status.
 The slaves would only shed the collar when they had shown the king the severed head of one of the kingdom's enemies.
 After this, these former slaves were to be incorporated into Lunda society.

 After 1608 Lunda people launched several attacks against the Mbundu.
 This provoked a war between the kingdoms Ndongo and Lunda.
 After the defeat of the Ndongo, Lunda people based their diet on the cows and pigs they had stolen from kingdom of Ndongo, while their income was based on the sale of Mbundu prisoners to Portuguese merchants.
 They subsequently became sedentary, migrated to other regions, developed a family system typical of most societies (they married and had children) and became a powerful empire that based part of its income on the sale of slaves, both on a small and large scale.
 The slave trade was abandoned in the 19th century when the European slave trade ceased.

 Demography

-Today the Lunda people comprise hundreds of subgroups such as the Akosa, Imbangala and Ndembu, and number approximately 500,000 in Angola, 750,000 in the Congo, and 200,000 in Zambia.
+Today the Lunda people comprise hundreds of subgroups such as the Akosa, Imbangala and Ndembu, and number approximately 800,000 in Angola, 1.1 million in the Congo, and 600,000 in Zambia.
 Most speak the Lunda language, Chilunda, except for the Kazembe-Lunda who have adopted the Bemba language of their neighbours.